Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: 3-Dimensional Winds and Mass Loss Rate

-where $v_{\infty,f_{0}=0}$ is the terminal velocity of the flow without a bulge or dark matter halo (eq.~\ref{terminal01}).
-Since $v_{\infty,f_{0}=0}$ is an upper limit to the velocity of the flow (valid as $f_0\rightarrow0$; see eq.~\ref{decreas02}), equation (\ref{massloss01}) is only approximate.
-Nevertheless, to the extent that $v_{\rm max}$ is of order $v_{\infty,f_{0}=0}$ (see Fig.~\ref{fig_polevelocity}), equation (\ref{massloss01}) should yield an order-of-magnitude estimate of the mass loss rate from the disk itself.
+where $v_{\infty,f_{0}=0}$ is the terminal velocity of the flow without a bulge, extended passive disc or dark matter halo (equation [\ref{terminal01}]).
+Since $v_{\infty,f_{0}=0}$ is an upper limit to the velocity of the flow (valid as $f_0\rightarrow0$; see equation [\ref{decreas02}]), equation (\ref{massloss01}) is only approximate.
+Nevertheless, to the extent that $v_{\rm max}$ is of order $v_{\infty,f_{0}=0}$ (see Figure \ref{fig_polevelocity}), equation (\ref{massloss01}) should yield an order-of-magnitude estimate of the mass loss rate from the disc itself.
 Combining equations (\ref{terminal01}) and (\ref{massloss01}) we have

+which is similar to observational results (e.g., Martin 2005, 2006).
+Using equations (\ref{terminal02}) and (\ref{Fedd}), the mass ejection rate is also given by